logo

 • Platelet-rich plasma (PRP) injections

 If your elbow pain continues or gets worse, you might need surgery.
-Dr. Dunn provides open and minimally invasive procedures that repair or reconstruct the UCL.
+Dr. Dunn and Dr. Wolff provide open and minimally invasive procedures that repair or reconstruct the UCL.

-Call the St. Francis Orthopaedic Institute office today to schedule ulnar collateral ligament injury treatment, or book your visit online.
+Call the Columbus Orthopaedic Associates office today to schedule ulnar collateral ligament injury treatment, or book your visit online.